chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-discovery-onboarding.md

 * `eligible`: this cluster is ready to enroll with Chainguard Enforce.
 * `enrolled`: this cluster is already enrolled in Enforce.

+In order for a cluster to be eligible, it must either have a public endpoint with no access control or, if it does have access control, it must give Chainguard Enforce access.
+If a cluster isn't supported, it's typically because of locked down control planes; for example, bastion or control plane authorized networks on GKE.

 There are currently two options for how you can use Discovery: using the `chainctl cluster discover` command or the Chainguard Terraform provider.